prathamshah607/Machine-Learning-Projects/readme.md

 # Pratham Shah Taskphase repo for the Cryptonite Research Subsystem

+Heart Dataset:
+1. Linear Regression
+2. vanilla Logistic Regression
+3. Hierarchichal classification using cross val and multiple models - winner.

+Electricity Dataset:
+1. LSTM
+2. XGBoost - winner.
+3. RandomForestRegressor

-Please refer to the relevant folders for the respective dataset models.
-I have shown my workflow in detail in all the models, and added further info about EDA and feature engineering to the LSTM in the electricity task and the hierarchical classifier in the heart task.
+Because the EDA and feature engineering are same for all the files, I have commented their details majorly in the LSTM file for electricity and the Hierarchical classifier in the heart dataset.